binarypatrick/binarypatrick.github.io/_posts/2025-07-07-systemd remounting-service-.md

 ## Create the Service

-Now we can create the service unit
+Now we can create the service unit to the same directory.

 ```bash
 nano remount-share.service